Bilnapis/ionic-weather-app/README.md

 - Current Jakarta conditions with dynamic icon, timestamp, and temperature card.
 - Hourly temperature list in local time with loading and error states.
 - One-tap refresh that re-fetches both current and hourly data.
-- Built with Ionic Vue 8, Vite, and TypeScript; Axios for HTTP.
+- Built with Ionic Vue 8, and TypeScript; Axios for HTTP.

 ## Prerequisites